zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	} // }}}

 	/**
-	 * Returns the current execution priority.
+	 * Returns the current execution priority of the thread.
 	 * @return int The priority number in the interval [-20; 20] where the lower value means higher priority.
 	 */
 	public function getPriority() { // {{{